ascpixi/nulloy-fluent-design/readme.md

 ## Building
 If you'd like to build the skin yourself, simply run the `build.sh` script.
 If you're on Windows, you should be able to run the script if you have `zip` and `rm` available.

-Alternatively, you can simply package all files in `src` into a `.zip` file, and then change its extension to `nzs`.
+Alternatively, you can also package all files in `src` into a `.zip` file, and then change its extension to `nzs`.